kenneth-ge/kenneth-ge/README.md

 ### Hey!
 I'm Kenneth Ge 👋

-🔭 I’m currently working on learning more about low-level programming and parallelized algorithms!
+🔭 I’m currently working on learning more about low-level programming, network architecture design, and parallelized algorithms!

 🔥 My interests are computer networking, cybersecurity, algorithms, and desktop app development